Table of Contents

 Most personal loans are paid back within three to five years, and the interest rate tends to be higher if there is no collateral.
 The better your credit score is, the lower the interest rate and monthly payment will be.
 However, the lower the payment, the longer it might take you to pay off the loan.

-Generally speaking, once you’re approved for a loan, you can receive funds within days.
+Generally speaking, once you’re approved for a wedding loan, you can receive funds within days.
 In some cases, you may be able to get the money within a day or two.
 This quick influx of cash can come in handy if you’re planning to haggle for a better price on the band.

 The Takeaway

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 SoFi Loan Products